Ecwid/ecwid-api-docs/README.md

 #Changelog

+##September 14, 2015
+- New minor version of Ecwid JS SDK is released (v 1.0.1).
+It contains a fix for the bug that caused layout issues in embedded apps (glitchy footer)

 ##September 5, 2015
 - Updated discountType field.
 Added mixed type of coupon (absolute discount AND free shipping, percentage discount AND free shipping)